wala/graph4code/README.md

 To load and query this data, please follow the instructions here: https://github.com/wala/graph4code/blob/master/docs/load_graph.md.
 We also provide scripts for creating a docker image with the graph database ready to use.

-# Processing new scripts
+# Create your own graph
+## Code Analysis Graph

-If you have a new script, run the following command in the jars directory.
+If you have a new script (code file), run the following command in the jars directory.
 Please ensure you have Java 11 before you run.
 Note that the last two arguments are to create a unique graph URI for each script that gets analyzed, where the graph URI is made up of <graph prefix> + '/' + <graph qualifier> for a single file.
 Note also that we have migrated the RDF store model to RDF* to make it a more compact, easier to understand representation.
 We have also added more information about each node.
 Model definition will be updated soon.

 We provide analysis for both Python 2 and Python 3.
 Python 3 is the supported version of Python, but, while Python 2 is no longer supported, many existing datasets have significant quantities it.
 Since the two languages have different syntax in some cases, we need two different analyses that rely on diffferent parsers, and hence we have two analysis jars.

 Their usage is `java -DoutputDir=<output dir to store JSON representation of graph> -DquadFile=<file name to write quads to - this file gets appended to, so all analyzed scripts end up in a single file> -cp codebreaker*n*.jar util.RunTurtleSingleAnalysis <python script to run on> <graph prefix> <graph qualifier>` where *n* is either 2 or 3 depending on the desired version of Python.
 As an example: `java -DoutputDir=<output dir to store JSON representation of graph> -cp codebreaker3.jar util.RunTurtleSingleAnalysis <python script to run on> null null` to run on a Python 3 file, with an output of the graph on JSON.

- # Processing new docstrings for your scripts
+## Collecting documentation (docstrings) for your scripts
  1. Run `python generate_top_modules.py <DIR containing all analysis output>/*.json <OUTPUT_TOP_MODULES_PATH> <number for top K modules by count>`.
  2. From the scripts dir, run: `sh inspect_modules_for_docstrings.sh <OUTPUT_TOP_MODULES_PATH> <OUTPUT_TO_WRITE_EXTRACTED_DOCSTRINGS> <ANACONDA_HOME>`.

+## Creating the docstrings graph
+Using the output of the above step, run the following from inside the `src` directory `python create_docstrings_graph --docstring_dir <directory where docstrings from above directory are saved> --class_map_file ../resources/classes.map --out_dir <where nq files will be saved`

-### Publications<a name="papers"></a>
+# Publications<a name="papers"></a>
 * If you use Graph4CodeGen in your research, please cite our work:

  ```